Is it safe to consume honey while pregnant? Is honey pasteurized or unpasteurized? Does it matter? Also, are peanuts considered safe?

 Dr. Greene’s Answer:

 Hello, littleladybug.
+Lots of moms have questions about eating honey and peanuts during pregnancy.
 The honey issue is fascinating.
 The safety concern about honey arose because honey often contains spores that, under the right circumstances, can cause a rare deadly disease discovered in 1976, called infant botulism.
 Infant botulism is spread by these spores, not by pre-formed botulism toxin.

 Botulism spores are found throughout nature, in soil, in dust, and on the unwashed surfaces of unpeeled fruits and vegetables.
 The spores are present in about 10 percent of the samples of honey tested.
 These spores are tough to kill.
 They are quite heat-resistant; some can survive boiling for several hours.
 Honey is naturally resistant to many bacteria.
 Sometimes, honey is pasteurized – usually it is not.
 Pasteurizing does not reliably destroy botulism spores.
 Some honey is filtered; some is not.
 Filtering does not reliably remove botulism spores.
 There are advantages and disadvantages to pasteurizing and filtering.
 I don’t feel strongly either way, but this is one food I prefer un-pasteurized.
 No honey, though, is best for infants.